scarborough-courtney/ohimanual/tutorials/formatting_data.md

 **Example of data in the appropriate format:**

 ![](./fig/formatting_data_example.png)

+It is important that data prepared for the Toolbox App have no missing values or 'gaps'.
+Data gaps can occur in two main ways: 1) **temporal gaps**: when several years in a time series in a single region have missing data and 2) **spatial gaps**: when all years for a region have missing data (and therefore the whole region is 'missing' for that data layer).
+How these gaps are filled will depend on the data and regions themselves, and requires a thoughtful decision to most reasonably fill the gap.
+Each data layer can be gapfilled using different approaches.
+Some data layers will require both temporal and spatial gapfilling.

 If there is insufficient data, see the sections below to see examples of gapfilling.
 For more information about types of gapfilling, see the supplementary  methods used in the 2013 global assessment, available on http://ohi-science.org/.